 Welcome to my Classroom!

 This will be my 4th year teaching Reading Foundations at Coon Rapids High School.
 I have been teaching in the school district since 2003, mostly as a special education teacher.
 Prior to teaching, I attended college at St. Benedict's/St. John's where I earned my BA in Psychology.
 I then went on to continue my education at the University of Minnesota, where I worked toward my Master's degree in Special Education.
 While teaching special education I decided to go back one more time for my K-12 Reading License and am now focused on teaching reading here at CRHS.
 Reading is critical as it impacts other subject areas that students participate in and it helps your mind grow!

-When I am not teaching I enjoy getting outdoors to walk, hike, and be near the water.
+When I am not teaching I enjoy getting outdoors to walk, hike, kayak, or just observe nature.
 I enjoy reading biographies, autobiographies, and memoirs ... especially stories of perseverance!
 I also love to laugh, so working with teens is perfect! :)

 I look forward to meeting each of my new students this year and catching up with students I may have had last year!

 Please feel free to call or email with questions.